 Center for Research & Development in Dual Language & Literacy Acquisition

-Join us for an exciting workshop focused on hands-on, research-based strategies to support English and literacy development in Kindergarten, especially for Emergent Bilingual students!
+Join us for an exciting workshop focused on hands-on, research-based strategies to support English and literacy development in Elementary School, especially for Emergent Bilingual students!

 9am – 2pm